Coupled imbibition and evaporation of droplets deposited on a nanoporous layer: Results and Discussion

 The following linear decrease of $V(t)$ in Figure \ref{fig : Drop_All}a suggests a constant evaporation rate.
 While this may seem surprising, because the droplet shape is constantly evolving (decrease of contact angle, $\theta$ over time), such an effect is compatible with Equation \ref{eq : DropletFlux}, which predicts that the mass flow rate of evaporation of a sessile droplet only depends on the droplet base radius $\idx{R}{drop}$ when $\theta$ is sufficiently small ($<\qty{40}{\degree}$).
 In our experiments, the droplet had a constant value of $\idx{R}{drop}$ during the pinned regime, and $\theta < \qty{30}{\degree}$ (see \emph{Materials and Methods}), which explains the apparent steady-state evaporation regime at large times in Figure \ref{fig : Drop_All}a.

-We extracted the droplet volumetric evaporation rate, $- \odv{V}/{t}$, in the linear regime for all series of experiments at different RH, see Figure \ref{fig : Drop_All}b.
-A first observation is that this volumetric flow rate of evaporation goes to zero at $\rh = 1$ (100\%RH), contrary to the halo evaporation rate which vanishes at humidities far below saturation (see Figure \ref{fig : Halo_FitResults}a).
-This distinction originates from the fact that the Kelvin effect impacts the pore liquid but does not applies for bulk liquid in the droplet (see also \emph{Discussion} below).
+We extracted the slope, $- \odv{V}/{t}$, in the linear regime for all series of experiments at different RH, see Figure \ref{fig : Drop_All}b.
+Then, we compared $- \rho \odv{V}/{t}$ to the expected diffusive evaporation mass flow rate for a sessile droplet of the same volume and shape on a flat, nonporous surface, resulting in

-Quantitatively, we compare the mass flow rate $Q_\mathrm{drop} = - \rho \odv{V}/{t}$ corresponding to variations in droplet volume, to the expected diffusive evaporation rate expected for a sessile droplet of the same volume and shape on a flat surface ($Q_\mathrm{evap}^\mathrm{(drop)}$ from Equation \ref{eq : DropletFlux}).
-Under the assumption (justified below) that droplet mass loss is essentially due to evaporation at the droplet surface, $Q_\mathrm{drop} = Q_\mathrm{evap}^\mathrm{(drop)}$ and